seelabs/rippled/docs/bridge/spec.md

    object called a "xchain claim id" that will be used to identify the initiating transaction and prevent the initiating transaction from being claimed on the destination chain more than once.
 This transaction will include a signature reward amount, in XRP.
-Rewards amounts much match the amount specified by the bridge ledger object, and the reward amount will be deducted from the account's balance and held on this ledger object.
+Reward amounts must match the amount specified by the bridge ledger object, and the reward amount will be deducted from the account's balance and held on this ledger object.
    Collecting rewards is discussed below.
 The door account will keep a new